Loading…

 Temporary effects end.
 Your turn is over; play passes to opponent.

 DON cards are the currency of One Piece TCG.
 Think of them like Mana in Magic, Energy in Pokémon, or Ink in Lorcana.
+The DON system has its own dedicated guide if you want a deeper breakdown of ramp timing and cost calculations.

 How DON works: